mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 And next we say “perfect,” but literally [it is] *subtle*, or *wondrous*. *Inconceivable*.
 You cannot pin down what it is, but it is working with us.
 If you see it objectively, you cannot know what it is, you cannot explain it.
 But practically speaking, subjectively, you can experience it.
 Exactly you can know: “Yes, it is with us.”
 But if you see [it] objectively, you cannot explain it; it’s very difficult [to say] what it is.
 That is so-called *subtle*, very subtle.

-So *dharma* is supreme, and profound, and very subtle.
-Very subtle.
+So *dharma* is supreme, and profound, and subtle, very subtle.
 This is *dharma* in Buddhism.
 So I think in Buddhism, *dharma* is... not *exactly*, but *almost* corresponding to *God* in Christianity.
 So Indian people and some Buddhists say, “I believe in *dharma*.”

 *Dharma* is a very technical Buddhist term, and very popular.
 It’s a philosophical term, but it’s not philosophical, [it’s a] very spiritual term.
 So it’s a very complicated term. *At the least,* it has three meanings.
 If you use *dharma*, it is *the principle of existence*.
 And second, it is *phenomena*: *all* phenomena, visible and invisible.
 And also [it is] *teaching*. *Dharma* has at least those three meanings: *principle of existence*, and also *all phenomena*, and also *teaching*.
 Because you can experience it and you can teach it to people.
 This is our responsibility: we have to transmit this dharma to the next generation.
 So, we can teach.
 That is *dharma*.